 INTERESTED IN BEING A PART OF OUR MONITORED PANEL?

 We would love to have additional radio stations as part of our panel.
 If you would like for us to consider adding you to our panel then get in touch with us.
+Stations are added and removed from the panel at the discretion of the chart editor.
 Contact Kenny Schneebeli by email at email@example.com.
 You can also click HERE to contact us about joining the panel.
+To see our current chart panel click here: PANEL LIST

 We want to keep this pretty simple and easy to understand.
 Here are the chart rules:

-1) Songs older than 20 weeks with 3 consecutive weeks of spin losses will be removed from the airplay chart.
+1) Songs that reach 20 weeks with 3 consecutive weeks of spin losses will be removed from the airplay chart.
 (This 20 week period begins the first week the song is tracked in our system.)

 2) Songs that have not reached top 20 status after 24 weeks will be removed to from the airplay chart regardless of spin